Boyd A. Byers

-Named by Best Lawyers as Wichita’s 2017 “Lawyer of the Year” for Labor Law (Management Side), and 2015 “Lawyer of the Year” for Employment Law (Management Side), and regularly honored by Chambers USA, Martindale-Hubbell, and Super Lawyers, Boyd credits his success to carefully evaluating the issues at hand, understanding his clients’ objectives, and striving to achieve their goals with efficiency and economy.
+Named by Best Lawyers as Wichita’s 2017 and 2020 “Lawyer of the Year” for Labor Law (Management Side), and 2015 “Lawyer of the Year” for Employment Law (Management Side), and regularly honored by Chambers USA, Martindale-Hubbell, and Super Lawyers, Boyd credits his success to carefully evaluating the issues at hand, understanding his clients’ objectives, and striving to achieve their goals with efficiency and economy.
 Praised by clients as being “highly intelligent and very practical,” his service approach is forthright and honest.
 Boyd believes that telling a client what they need to hear – not what they want to hear – is the most effective way to devise the best resolution strategies and establish trusted partnerships.

 Widely recognized as an authority on employment law issues, Boyd shares his insight with legal peers, business owners, company managers, and HR professionals around the country.
 He has published hundreds of articles and is a sought-after speaker at seminars and conferences.
 Boyd is a co-editor of BLR’s Kansas Employment Law Letter, co-founder and co-editor of the Kansas Employment Law Blog, and a member of the board of editors for both the Journal of the Kansas Bar Association and HR Insight, a national newsletter.